jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (a) Saturday or Sunday; or
   (b) a public holiday in that State.

+### 113UA Investigation of serious violations: power to detain vessel at port
+(1) This section applies to a vessel that is directed to a port under section 113U(3).
+(2) A high seas fishery inspector may detain the vessel at the port for as long as is reasonably necessary to enable the inspector to investigate the serious violation (but see subsection (5)).
+(3) The high seas fishery inspector must notify the chief executive of the detention as soon as practicable after the detention starts.
+(4) The chief executive must, as soon as practicable after receiving the notice, advise the authorities of the vessel’s flag State of—
+  (a) the name and location of the port at which the vessel is detained; and (b) the results of the investigation carried out in relation to the vessel.
+(5) The chief executive must direct the release of the vessel,— (a) if they believe on reasonable grounds that the serious violation took place on the high seas, on request of the vessel’s flag State; or
+  (b) if they believe on reasonable grounds that the serious violation took place in New Zealand fisheries waters, on payment of a bond that they consider is reasonable, having regard to—
+    (i) the gravity of the serious violation under investigation; and (ii) if the serious violation constitutes an offence under this Act, the applicable penalty; and (iii) the value of the vessel and its cargo.

+### 113UB Investigation of serious violations: search powers while vessel at port
+(1) This section applies to a vessel that is detained at a port under section 113UA(2).
+(2) A high seas fishery inspector may, for the purpose of investigating the serious violation and at any reasonable time, inspect 1 or more of the following:
+  (a) the vessel:
+  (b) the vessel’s authorisation to fish, or transport fish, aquatic life, or seaweed, in the relevant area of the high seas:
+  (c) the vessel’s fishing gear and equipment:
+  (d) the vessel’s facilities:
+  (e) fish and fish products on the vessel:
+  (f) the vessel’s records and other relevant documents.
+(3) A high seas fishery inspector may, for the purposes of inspecting any of those things, do 1 or more of the following:
+  (a) open, or direct any person to open, a thing that may be inspected:
+  (b) take any sample of a thing that may be inspected, for forensic or other scientific testing:
+  (c) conduct a remote access search (as defined in section 3(1) of the Search and Surveillance Act 2012):
+  (d) take or make, in accordance with section 206, a copy of a record or document that may be inspected.
+(4) Part 4 of the Search and Surveillance Act 2012 (other than subparts 2 and 3 and sections 118 to 120, 173, and 174) applies in respect of the powers conferred by this section.
+(5) This section is subject to section 113UC (search warrant required to enter living quarters or conduct remote access search).

+### 113UC Investigation of serious violations: search warrant required to enter living quarters or conduct remote access search
+(1) A high seas fishery inspector must not exercise a power under section 113UB to do either or both of the following without a search warrant:
+  (a) enter any living quarters on a vessel:
+  (b) conduct a remote access search.
+(2) A high seas fishery inspector must apply for a search warrant in accordance with subpart 3 of Part 4 of the Search and Surveillance Act 2012.
+(3) An issuing officer (as defined in section 3(1) of the Search and Surveillance Act 2012) must not issue a search warrant unless the officer is satisfied that the high seas fishery inspector has reasonable grounds for requiring, as the case may be,—
+  (a) entry into the living quarters:
+  (b) the conduct of a remote access search.
+(4) Subparts 1, 3, 7, 9, and 10 of Part 4 of the Search and Surveillance Act 2012 apply.
+(5) In this section, living quarters—
+  (a) means an area of a vessel in which people live; but (b) does not include—
+    (i) a communal area (for example, a mess deck or canteen); or (ii) a work area (for example, the bridge or the master’s office).

+### 113UD Investigation of serious violations: powers to detain, question, etc, master and crew
+(1) This section applies if—
+  (a) a vessel is detained at a port under section 113UA(2); and (b) the authorities of the vessel’s flag State request or consent to the exercise of 1 or more specified powers.
+(2) The high seas fishery inspector may, for the purpose of investigating the serious violation and at any reasonable time, exercise any specified power in relation to which the authorities have made a request or given their consent.
+(3) The specified powers are the powers to do 1 or more of the following in relation to the vessel’s master or a member of its crew (a person):
+  (a) detain the person on board the vessel:
+  (b) direct the person to any other place for questioning and detain the person at that location:
+  (c) question the person:
+  (d) require the person to provide an answer, including any explanation or information concerning any vessel, or any place or thing, or any fish, aquatic life, or seaweed, or fishing method, gear, apparatus, record, document, article, device, or thing relating to the taking or possession of any fish, aquatic life, or seaweed:
+  (e) require the person to produce any records or documents that are in their possession or control and may be relevant to the investigation:
+  (f) take or make a copy of the record or document in accordance with section 206.
+(4) The power to detain a person under subsection (3)﻿(a) or (b) ceases to apply when the earliest of the following occurs:
+  (a) if the person is on the vessel, the vessel ceases to be detained:
+  (b) if the person is not, or is no longer, on the vessel, a high seas fishery inspector is satisfied that continued detention of the person is no longer reasonably necessary to investigate the serious violation:
+  (c) in any case, the flag State of the vessel requests that the person’s detention end.
+(5) Subpart 5 of Part 4 of the Search and Surveillance Act 2012 applies in respect of the powers conferred by this section.
+(6) Nothing in this section affects section 60 of the Evidence Act 2006.

-### 113V Boarding and inspection procedures modified by global, regional, or subregional fisheries organisation or arrangement
+### 113V Boarding and inspection procedures modified by notified global, regional, or subregional fisheries organisation or arrangement
 (1) This section applies where—
-  (a) a global, regional, or subregional fisheries organisation or arrangement of which New Zealand is a member, or in which New Zealand is a participant, establishes procedures for boarding and inspection of vessels as provided in Article 21.2 of the Fish Stocks Agreement; and
+  (a) a notified global, regional, or subregional fisheries organisation or arrangement of which New Zealand is a member, or in which New Zealand is a participant, establishes procedures for boarding and inspection of vessels as provided in Article 21.2 of the Fish Stocks Agreement; and
   (b) a high seas fishery inspector boards and inspects a foreign vessel under section 113S(1) for the purpose of ensuring compliance with international conservation and management measures established by that organisation or arrangement.
 (2) To the extent that the procedures established by the organisation or arrangement are different from the requirements of section 113T or section 113U, the high seas fishery inspector and the chief executive must comply with the procedures established by the organisation or arrangement.

 ### 113W Persons on New Zealand ships to co-operate with foreign high seas inspectors
-(1) The master of a ship must co-operate with a foreign high seas inspector appointed by a participating State that is a member of or participant in a global, regional, or subregional fisheries organisation or arrangement where—
+(1) The master of a ship must co-operate with a foreign high seas inspector appointed by a participating State that is a member of or participant in a notified global, regional, or subregional fisheries organisation or arrangement where—
   (a) the ship—
     (i) is registered under the Ship Registration Act 1992; or (ii) flies the New Zealand flag; and
   (b) the ship is on the high seas in an area covered by that organisation or arrangement.
   (c)
-(2) The master of a ship must co-operate with a foreign high seas inspector appointed in relation to an area covered by a global, regional, or subregional fisheries organisation or arrangement where—
+(2) The master of a ship must co-operate with a foreign high seas inspector appointed in relation to an area covered by a notified global, regional, or subregional fisheries organisation or arrangement where—
   (a) the ship—
     (i) is registered under the Ship Registration Act 1992; or (ii) flies the New Zealand flag; and